jetonr/instagram-slider-widget/readme.txt

 Tags: instagram, slider, widget, images
 Donate link: http://goo.gl/RZiu34
 Requires at least: 3.5
-Tested up to: 4.1
+Tested up to: 4.7.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Instagram Slider Widget is a responsive slider widget that shows 20 latest images from a public instagram user.
+Instagram Slider Widget is a responsive slider widget that shows 12 latest images from a public instagram user or up to 18 images from a hashtag.

 == Description ==
-* Instagram Slider Widget is a responsive slider widget that shows 20 latest images from a public instagram user.
+= Instagram Slider Widget is a responsive slider widget that shows 12 latest images from a public instagram user or up to 18 images from a hashtag. =

 = Features =
-* Images from instagram are imported as wordpress attachments
+* Images from Instagram are imported as WordPress attachments
 * Display Images in Slider or Thumbnails
-* No Api Key Needed
+* No API Key Needed
-* Link images to user profile, image url, locally saved image, attachment url, custom url or none
+* Link images to user profile, image URL, locally saved image, attachment URL, custom URL or none
-* Sort images Randomily, Popularity, Date
+* Sort images Randomly, Popularity, Date
 * For more info visit http://instagram.jrwebstudio.com

+= Where can I get support =
+I will try to respond to all on plugin support forum but users showing back-link on their website will be more privileged!

-= If you liked this plugin.
-Please rate it =
+= If you like this plugin.
+Rate it and Donate =

 == Installation ==